 If you’re new to Poshmark, it’s an online marketplace for buying and selling clothes and accessories.
 It was originally branded as a second-hand marketplace to buy women’s clothing at discounted prices but has since pushed into retail sales and expanded to selling men’s and children’s clothing and accessories.

 If you don’t have a Poshmark account, you can receive a free $5 bonus when you sign up with my code SFGIRL2015.
 On Mercari, you can currently get $10 when you sign up with the code JENMHM.
 The amount varies by promotion.
-Thank you for supporting my blog.
+Thank you for supporting From Pennies to Plenty.

 Now here are 15 more tips to help you make more sales on Poshmark: